rpreiner/tam/README.md

 Demo Implementation for Publication
 *Augmenting Node-Link Diagrams with Topographic Attribute Maps*
 https://diglib.eg.org/handle/10.1111/cgf13987
 Copyright 2020 Reinhold Preiner, Johanna Schmidt, Gabriel Mistelbauer

+### Run the demo

+The Webdemo can be directly run by opening the index.htm file in the Firefox browser (last tested on Version 89.0).

 ### Data Loading